 This meeting was organized on Sunday 29th September, on a barge named Le Calife, on the river Seine in Paris.
 This barge was kindly loaned to AET, free of charge.
 The meeting proved to be a success for the 60 or more sponsors who gathered to attend an exceptional conference in an exceptional setting.
-The original theme, the music and songs of Tibet, bears witness to a living culture.
-The exchange with the audience was very warm.
-Boris Lelong's CD can still be purchased at AET office.
+The original theme, the music and songs of Tibet.